balena-os/leviathan/documentation/quickstart.md

 ## Start your first test run

-- For the first test run, we will be running the e2e test suite.
+- For the first test run, we will be running the [e2e test suite](https://github.com/balena-os/leviathan/tree/master/suites/e2e).
 Make sure the the `suite` property in your config.js is pointing to the e2e suites directory like:

 ```JS
 suite: `${__dirname}/../suites/e2e`,
 ```

-- [Optional] Set the image property to the `false` in the config.json file.
-The e2e test won't be needing a image upload to testbot.
+- [Optional] Set the image property to the `false` in the config.json file if you don't wish to provide a balenaOS image.
+The e2e test won't explicitly be needing a balenaOS image to run the test.

 - To start a test run, run the following command: